hasura/ndc-open-api-lambda/README.md

 ddn connector introspect <connector-name>
 ```

-This will generate the required HML and TS files
+This will generate the required metadata and TypeScript files.

 ## Step 4: Add your resources